 It's been a while since I've been able to run through a code book, with life throwing me so many welcome curveballs since the summer.
 But I'm finally taking the time to work through a book like old times; this go-round is with Conrad Barski's Land of Lisp.
 I probably wouldn't have gone for it, but the music video he made was just too cute:

-The book is peppered with cute cartoons and a whimsy feel that is endearing, not overbearing.
+not overbearing.
 I highly recommend it, if only for the comics (though working through the examples is fun, the games you make really highlight Lisp's strengths).

 Some may recall that I've dabbled in CL before; sadly that affair was over before it started (curveballs!), but my next project after ScrabbleCheat will likely be in either Haskell or Common Lisp ^_^